The-Raptor-s-Company/XClient/README.md

 **XClient** is a modern, elegant application launcher designed for Windows.
 It provides a centralized hub to organize and launch all your applications, scripts, URLs, and shortcuts with style.
 With its sleek dark-themed interface, automatic categorization, activity tracking, and intuitive drag-and-drop functionality, XClient makes application management effortless.
 Beyond just launching, it helps you manage your digital habits with powerful goal-setting and a built-in JSON manager for advanced configuration.

+You can use the creation tool to manage your application at this URL: https://xclient-mit.vercel.app

 ### Why XClient?

 - 🎨 **Beautiful UI**: Modern dark theme with rounded cards and smooth animations